Alirsni/DailyReports/README.md

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: finding a course for using codes in work
+Based on the progress made today and the remaining tasks, the following steps should be taken: continue this course

 ## Conclusion
-it still need more time and have to be done
+the javascript language is dificult and for using and writing code need to see some project and see how to use codes in work.